islco/sudo/source/_posts/2019-08-21-generative-design-svg-patterns.md

 ## Extended Demo

-The demo below includes a modified version of the above circular pattern, as well as three others — diamonds, hexagons, and triangles.
+The demo below (and at the top of this post) includes a modified version of the above circular pattern, as well as three others — diamonds, hexagons, and triangles.
 They all use the same base SVG, and all follow the grid system, generating paths for every grid cell that differ depending on the geometric pattern selected.
-Check out the code for each (lines 24-71 of the JavaScript) to see how we did it!
+Check out the code for each (look for `const PATTERNS`, which starts at line 24 of the JavaScript) to see how we did it!

 <p class="codepen" data-height="600" data-theme-id="0" data-default-tab="result" data-user="istrategylabs" data-slug-hash="wvwMeqN" style="height: 600px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Generative Patterns in SVG"></p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>